High-Dimensional Time-Varying Coefficient Estimation in Diffusion Models: High-dimensional high-frequency regression

 where $k_n$ is the number of observations in each window to calculate the local regression.
-Then, we estimate the sparse instantaneous beta as follows:
+Then, we estimate the sparse instantaneous coefficient as follows:

 where $\lambda_n$ is a tuning parameter which converges to zero.
 We specify $\lambda_n$ in Theorem \ref{Thm1}.
-With the appropriate $\lambda_n$, we can show that the proposed Dantzig instantaneous beta estimator $ \hat{\bbeta}_{i \Delta_n} $ is a consistent estimator (see Theorem \ref{Thm1}).
-To estimate the integrated beta $I\beta$ with this consistent estimator, we usually consider the sum of the instantaneous volatility estimators $\hat{\bbeta}_{i \Delta_n}$'s.
-However, the Dantzig estimator is biased, so their summation cannot enjoy the law of large number properties.
-For example, the error of the sum of the Dantzig instantaneous beta estimators is dominated by the bias terms, and so it has the same convergence rate as that of $\hat{\bbeta}_{i \Delta_n}$.
+With the appropriate $\lambda_n$, we can show that the proposed Dantzig instantaneous coefficient estimator $ \hat{\bbeta}_{i \Delta_n} $ is a consistent estimator (see Theorem \ref{Thm1}).
+To estimate the integrated coefficient $I\beta$ with this consistent estimator, we usually consider the sum of the instantaneous coefficient estimators $\hat{\bbeta}_{i \Delta_n}$'s.
+However, the Dantzig estimator is biased, so their summation cannot enjoy the law of large numbers properties.
+For example, the error of the sum of the Dantzig instantaneous coefficient estimators is dominated by the bias terms, and so it has the same convergence rate as that of $\hat{\bbeta}_{i \Delta_n}$.
 To reduce the effect of the bias, we use a debiasing scheme as follows.
 We first estimate the inverse matrix of the instantaneous volatility matrix $\bSigma_{i \Delta_n}$ using the constrained $\ell_1$-minimization for inverse matrix estimation (CLIME) \citep{cai2011constrained}.
 Let $\hat{\bOmega}_{i \Delta_n}$ be the solution of the following optimization problem:

 where $\tau_n$ is the tuning parameter specified in Theorem \ref{Thm2}.
-With the CLIME estimator, we adjust the Dantzig instantaneous beta estimator as follows:
+With the CLIME estimator, we adjust the Dantzig instantaneous coefficient estimator as follows: